 Nominations are now open for the Rodney Baxter Prize in Mathematical Physics.

-The inaugural prize will be presented to the recipient at the Tenth Annual Meeting of the Australian and New Zealand Association of Mathematical Physics (ANZAMP), to be hosted by the School of Mathematics and Statistics, University of Melbourne, the School of Mathematics, Monash University, and the Department of Mathematics, Swinburne University, 8–10 February 2023 (venue to be confirmed).
+The inaugural prize will be presented to the recipient at the Tenth Annual Meeting of the Australian and New Zealand Association of Mathematical Physics (ANZAMP), to be hosted by the School of Mathematics and Statistics, University of Melbourne, the School of Mathematics, Monash University, and the Department of Mathematics, Swinburne University, 8–10 February 2023 in Hobart, Tasmania.

 For full details of the prize, including eligibility criteria and nomination requirements, please see the Rules of the Rodney Baxter Prize for Mathematical Physics below.